W3 Company - Operational Timeline

 Unless shown otherwise the night location of Coy HQ W3 Coy and other platoons can be assumed as Horseshoe Hill.

 Rear Details.
-W3 Coy rear details conducted TAOR ptl as follows [and may have included elements of V5 Coy advance party]:
+W3 Coy rear details conducted TAOR ptl as follows [these may have included elements of V5 Coy advance party]:

 Night 5 April – ambush YS497673 Night 7 April – ambush YS464667 Night 10 April – ambush YS509668